-Over the years, growing concern over climate change, human exploitation, and global health crises has caused corporations to rethink their roles and responsibilities in the global marketplace as they relate to these issues.
+Over the years, growing concern over the climate crisis, human rights abuses, and global health crises has caused corporations to rethink their roles and responsibilities in the global marketplace as they relate to these issues.
 Many forward-thinking business leaders have pledged to transform their practices to support a greater vision for advancement and development around the world.

 Today, on World Environment Day, these efforts are especially in the spotlight, with the opportunity to look back and look ahead at opportunities and programs to drive impact.

 At events such as Ethical Corporation’s Responsible Business Summit in New York City earlier this year, a variety of major brands, investment firms, and standard setters had an opportunity to come together and share their thoughts on current sustainable supply chain initiatives, examining how their business models can fit in within these greater global objectives.
 While many companies took different approaches to sustainable sourcing and reporting, there were a few common themes that emerged.

 Many discussed the burden of evaluating and determining frameworks to benchmark their sustainability efforts against.
 However, as companies further described their sustainability journeys, many ultimately found the clear overarching nature of the United Nations Sustainable Development Goals (SDGs) to be the most valuable current tool for guiding this effort.
 Created with a global consensus, the SDGs cover a wide range of social and economic development issues including climate change, gender equality, environment and social justice, making it an ideal framework across a variety of industries.
 With many sub-indicators for each SDG, there are also more detailed insights that companies can draw from to focus their sustainability efforts further.
 As many companies evaluate their operations to SDG indicators in a variety of areas, the Rainforest Alliance sees an important role to play in helping companies make progress for goals specific to land and resource management.